Does A College Degree Have Value In 2024?

 The Bachelor’s Degree As a Steppingstone

 The four fastest growing fields are healthcare, government services, STEM, and education.
 In order to reach jobs in these fields, a master’s degree or some form of a doctoral degree may be necessary.
-In some instances, a job opportunity that an individual is after may not even consider an applicant who only has an undergraduate degree.
+In some instances, a job opportunity that an individual goes after may not even consider an applicant who only has an undergraduate degree.
 Often, a bachelor’s degree is a stopping point on the way to a graduate degree.
 A master’s degree builds on the foundational skills learned during one’s time as an undergraduate by expanding and sharpening their knowledge and abilities; this gained expertise can help an individual excel in their area of study in a way they may not have been able to with just a bachelor’s degree.

 Takeaway